 - 90% customer satisfaction: A survey revealed that 9 out of 10 visitors to amika’s site were “super happy” with the chatbot experience.
 Even if they know it’s AI, people love talking to us.

 - 4x average revenue per customer: Automat gives customers confidence in their product selection.
 On average, customers who engage generate 4x more revenue for amika.
 That’s what happens when you feel heard and understood.

 amika’s AI is in many ways one of the best out there, and there’s a lot to learn from their approach, whether you’re in beauty or not.
-If you want to learn more, they put together a very instructive chatbot case study.
+If you want to learn more, they put together a very instructive conversational marketing case study.

 Where to start?

 Customers rely on sales conversations to solve their problems.
 So what happens in a world where all the demand falls on your website?
 Businesses need to be able to handle complex online purchase conversations.
 The era of “yes” and “no” digital exchanges is over.